lambda9-gmbh/ready2race/backend/README.md

 ### Dependencies
 - docker compose
+- JAVA JDK >= 17

 ### Building

+Before building, make you are using a JAVA JDK version, that is not higher than the JAVA JRE version on your target server.

 To build the backend `.jar`-File, you have to boot a local postgres database container via docker compose and run the Maven-Wrapper.
 Run these commands :
 ```shell